karmaniverous/entity-tools/.stan/imports/karmanivero_us/01-sql-vs-nosql.md

 Changes to schema or index requirements require a structural refactor of this approach, plus migration & transformation of existing data to match the new schema.
 This is an **expensive and risky** operation on production data.

 > **Entity Manager** combines a simple configuration with an opinionated process to realize the developer's high-level schema requirements as low-level data elements.

+In practice this is a values‑first, TypeScript‑first flow:

+- Author a single config literal (as const) that captures entities, generated properties, indexes, and property transcodes.
+Optionally provide Zod schemas via `entitiesSchema` to infer domain shapes.
+- Create a manager with `createEntityManager(config, logger?)`.
+From there, helpers add/remove generated keys and typed queries orchestrate cross‑shard reads.

 Since the generation of structured data elements is deterministic and reversible, Entity Manager supports **safe migration of data across schema changes.**